 Because writing and reading are interconnected, you may even want to highlight a specific writing strategy during your read aloud, especially if it aligns well with the reading objective.

-Have students save these post-its for the writers’ workshop block.
+Have students save these post-it notes for writers’ workshop.

-During independent writing, the post-its will serve as a bank of writing strategies/skills that the young authors can apply to their own writing!
+During independent writing, the sticky notes will serve as a bank of writing strategies/skills that the young authors can apply to their own writing.